Borophane as substrate for adsorption of He-4: A journey across dimensionality: Quantum Monte Carlo simulations

-{\em Layer 3.} The promotion to the third layer is very sharp, with the sudden appearance of a 7$\times$5 lattice with $x$ coordinates alternate to the second layer channels, i.e. back on top of the HOL sites (panels at $\mu=-52$ in Fig.~(\ref{fig:snapshots_1})).
+{\em Layer 3.} The promotion to the third layer is very sharp.
+For sufficiently low temperatures\cite{suppmat} we observe the sudden appearance of a 7$\times$5 lattice with $x$ coordinates alternate to the second layer channels, i.e. back on top of the HOL sites (panels at $\mu=-52$~K in Fig.~(\ref{fig:snapshots_1})).
 Concurrently, this lattice pushes the density of the second layer closer to the substrate, as shown by the shift of the second peak in Fig.~(\ref{fig:rhoz}), and strongly localizes the paths of the second layer in the $y$ direction; thus the second layer crystallizes as well and the superfluid density drops to zero.
-The pale blue portion of the $N(\mu)$ curve is flat, except for a jump between $N=115$ and $N=125$; such a jump corresponds to a switch between the 7$\times$5 lattice to an $8\times$5 arrangement, both in the third and in the second layer.
+The pale blue portion in the upper panel of Fig. 8 is flat, except for a jump of the coverage between 0.175 and 0.190\AA$^{-2}$, corresponding to N=115 and N=125 $^4$He atoms in the simulation cell; such a jump corresponds to a switch between the 7$\times$5 lattice to an $8\times$5 arrangement, both in the third and in the second layer.
 In the thermodynamic limit, the second and third layers presumably evolve as matched compressible crystals, incommensurate to the corrugation of the substrate in the $y$ direction.
+In principle, this could be verified by an experimental measurement of $S({\bf k})$.